Socialist perspectives on abortion: Brazil

-India

-Despite Mahatma Gandhi position against abortion, the law in India is often discussed not as an individual right of a female citizen, but as a collective Malthusianist action regarding birth control.

 Indonesia

 Socialist leader Sukarno, never supported the abortion on request, preferring to think about a strong population for his country.
 Only after his deposition, his successor, Suharto, established a birth control and family planning.

 Sandinism

 In Nicaragua, the Sandinist government often declares the children as subject of mothers' responsibility, and supports aiding from state to help these mothers.
 The Sandinist government, with support of Catholic Church, passed laws banning all forms of abortion, but uses the state to helping and praising women that bears the duty to becoming mothers.
 These laws and state positions sound controversial among media, because even underage mothers are seem as an example of parental praise.

 Tanzania

 Despite the opposition to abortion by socialist leader, Julius Nyerere, the country always had a notable doctrine of family planning.
 The government supported the Family Planning Association of Tanzania, although it considers abortion not to be an alternative to contraception, but a termination of pregnancy.